zzzprojects/docs/learnentityframeworkcore.com/pages/conventions/many-to-many-relationship.md

 }
 ```

-When you create migration or call the `EnsureCreatedmethod`, it will create the following tables including the join table.
+When you create a migration or call the `EnsureCreated` method, it will create the following tables including the join table.

 ```csharp
 CREATE TABLE [dbo].[Books] (